Ground zero for all who enter Gun Fu is familiarization with your essential nature.

 This was the

-lesson which resulted in Ironcrane tailoring its art to the respective student, and the student s individual talents.
+lesson which resulted in Ironcrane tailoring its art to the respective student, and the student’s individual leanings.
 For Archie, Gun Fu was about revealing yourself to you.
 Many students emulate teachers.
 Only a few

-are careful in developing a personal philosophy which selects from the world in an intelligent and pragmatic fashion.
+are careful to develop a personal philosophy which selects from the world’s endless gifts in an intelligent and pragmatic fashion.
 It is not about building temples.
-The Gun Fu Black Belt, for that reason, is something special to
+The Gun Fu Black Belt, for that reason, is something

-behold.
-That s because it s shading is different on each person.
+special to behold.
+That’s because its shading is different on each person.

-1. De construct your nature down to its very core; then nurture that seed!
+1. De construct your nature down to its very core; then nurture the seed you find!